Born to human parents, raised in a human house, and living around humans all her life, Casey thought that she was human. What else could she be?

 Still groggy and in pain, and so very hungry, Casey went to the kitchen, not noticing that the house looked ransacked on her way there.
 She consumed nearly everything in the fridge--left overs, fruit, a whole head of lettuce, a jar of peanut butter.
 She also downed a whole gallon of milk, followed by three cans of pop.
 Finally, her hunger and thirst had been quenched, and she could--why was the house a mess?
 Had someone broken in?

 No answer.
 Casey ran to their bedroom--they weren't there.
 Their closets and dresser were wide open and empty, as was the safe in the wall where they kept most of their savings.
 All important documents were gone.
 All of the pictures on the walls--gone.
 Out the front door, their cars were gone.
-In the back yarn, there was a smoking pile of ash in their firepit, which Casey ran to to investigate.
-Tiny bits of blackened or browned paper remained, alone with metal pegs that were...from a photo album?
+In the back yard, there was a smoking pile of ash in their firepit, which Casey ran to to investigate.
+Tiny bits of blackened or browned paper remained, along with metal pegs that were...from a photo album?
 Casey picked up one of the singed pieces of paper to examine it closer in her hands.

 Casey wasn't human anymore.
 She was something else.